-The absence of necessary infrastructure means that FAA has persisted with their line of sight rule.
+The absence of necessary infrastructure means that FAA has persisted with their line of sight (VLOS) rule.
 While we know that the FAA does not permit BVLOS operations, are there any exceptions to the rule?
 Is there a maximum distance beyond which you cannot fly?
 Can you use FPV technology to fly BVLOS?

 In this blog post, I answer these and many more commonly asked questions.
 Let’s start by looking into what Part 107 says about the line of sight rule.

 Drone pilots often ask us if they can maintain visual contact by using binoculars in order to fly a drone farther away.
 Sadly, no. According to Section 107.31 –